-baby boomers continue to age and retire, ownership/ management succession is becoming more important.
-Many owners need key management talent to run their companies as they position themselves for any one of the following succession alternatives:
+As Baby Boomers continue to age and retire, ownership/management succession is becoming more important.
+Owners need to retain key management talent to run their companies as they position themselves for any one of the following succession alternatives:

-- Transition the business to the next generation of family (Family Business Model) - Owners plan to shift to part-time or full-time retirement, yet remain owners (Owner Investment Model) - Owners partially or totally cash out with an ESOP (Employee Stock Ownership Plan) - Ownership sells partially or totally to management through a management buyout or internal transfer of ownership - Ownership sells partially or totally to a private equity firm or strategic buyer
+- Transition the business to the next generation of family (Family Business Model) - Owners plan to shift to part-time or fulltime retirement, yet remain owners (Owner Investment Model) - Owners partially or completely cash out with an ESOP (Employee Stock Ownership Plan) - Ownership sells partially or totally to management through a management buyout or internal transfer of ownership - Ownership sells partially or totally to a private equity firm or strategic buyer

-In all these cases, the ability to retain key talent prior to and after a transaction or transition can be greatly enhanced with either a long-term incentive plan or a non-qualified plan.
+In all these cases, the ability to retain key talent before and after a transaction or transition can be enhanced with either a long-term incentive non-qualified and/or deferred plan, а compensation plan, or a supplemental retirement plan.
 Without such plans in place, privately held companies bear the risk of losing key people or not being able to attract them in the first place, possibly harming the value of their company and derailing their succession plans.

-BOARD OF DIRECTOR CROSS-POLLINATION
+THE BOARD OF DIRECTOR FACTOR: CROSS-POLLINATION